tim-forrer/the-forrerst/src/site/notes/Zettelkasten/On cover letters.md

 I think I'm not opposed to the fundamental idea of a cover letter - makes sense to try and give some further insight into who you are, or what motivates you.
 In some respects I think it's advantageous for me as well, especially since I'm pivoting so hard away from physics/science/research in general.

-What I'm not such a fan of though, is not knowing whether it's going to make the blindest bit of difference, because the (un)luck HR person who has to read my application may never even touch the cover letter.
+What I'm not such a fan of though, is not knowing whether it's going to make the blindest bit of difference, because the (un)lucky HR person who has to read my application may never even touch the cover letter.

 On this application I'm working on currently, the cover letter is optional...
 What sort of cruel game is that?
 Of course I'm going to write one, but now I've got a further layer of psychological warfare to contend with - do they say that because they just won't read it, or is it some secret test to see whether you *really* want this job or not.[^1]